aeon0/d4lf/README.md

 ### Quick start guide

 - Download and extract the latest version (.zip) from the releases: https://github.com/aeon0/d4lf/releases
-- Generate a profile, either manually by looking at the examples below or by importing using the GUI in the downloaded folder.
+- Generate a profile, either manually by looking at the examples below or by importing a planner or guide using the GUI in the downloaded folder.
 - Place the profile in the .d4lf/profiles folder in your Windows user directory and use the GUI Config tab to configure the profiles field to include your profile.
 - Execute d4lf.exe and go to your D4 screen
 - There is a small overlay on the center bottom with buttons: